rapPayne/react-vue-svelte-angular/README.md

 # React vs Angular vs Vue vs Svelte
-Same app written in React, Vue, Svelte, and Angular
+The same web app written in React, Vue, Svelte, and Angular

 ## What is this?
-You're looking at a repository holding four versions of the same exact web application written using different frameworks.
+You're looking at a repository holding four versions of the same **exact** web application written using different frameworks.

-It's an app that simulates a dashboard app.
+It's a dashboard app.
 It uses a bunch of placeholders with random colors to keep the app simple but we created one widget with a five-day weather forecast.
 With this we'll be able to show how React, Svelte, Angular, and Vue handle:
 - Responsive web design
 - Consuming an API service using Ajax
 - Complex layouts using flexbox and gridview